informationgrid/ingrid-editor/FAQ.md

   * **coloring-stroke**: for changing the stroke style

 For easier editing you can format the file but remember to minimize it afterwards (IntelliJ: Select all + "Join Lines")

+# Add a new JSON schema file

+For validation of a JSON-document, before it's being saved to the database, you need to create a JSON schema file under `src/main/resources/<profile>/schemas`.

+For schema creation you can use the online generator https://app.quicktype.io/ and insert a JSON presentation of your document type.
+The backend entity of your document has to reference this file by overriding the field `jsonSchema` with the location of the schema file.